German Unity Day: Federal Republic of Germany

-From 1954 to 1990, 17 June was an official holiday in the Federal Republic of Germany to commemorate the East German uprising of 1953, even with the name "Day of the German Unity".
+From 1954 to 1990, 17 June was an official holiday in the Federal Republic of Germany to commemorate the East German uprising of 1953, even with the name "German Unity Day".
 Since 1963, it was proclaimed by the President of the Federal Republic as "National Day of Memorial of the German People".
-However, by the mid-1960s as hope faded that the two Germanies would ever be re-united, this date became more of a holiday and day of recreation than a day to consider national unity.
+However, by the mid-1960s as hope faded that the two Germanys would ever be re-united, this date became more of a holiday and day of recreation than a day to consider national unity.

-In the year 1990, the "Day of German Unity" was celebrated twice, on this date and on 3 October.
+In the year 1990, the "German Unity Day" was celebrated twice, on this date and on 3 October.

 German Democratic Republic

-In East Germany, the Founding Day in 1949 was celebrated on 7 October as Day of the Republic, until the 40th anniversary in 1989.
+In East Germany, the Founding Day in 1949 was celebrated on 7 October as Republic Day, until the 40th anniversary in 1989.

 Decision for GDR's unity with the Federal Republic

-The motive for setting the date of 3 October as the possible Day of Unity was decided by the Volkskammer (GDR Congress) on the impending economical and political collapse of the GDR.
+The motive for setting the date of 3 October as the possible Day of Unity was decided by the Volkskammer, the East German parliament, on the impending economical and political collapse of the GDR.
 The Helsinki Conference was set for 2 October, at which the foreign ministers would be informed of the results of the Two-plus-Four talks.

-At the beginning of July, the governments of both German states decided on the schedule: elections in the GDR would be held on 14 October, and a common election for the entire country on 2 December.
+At the beginning of July, the governments of both German states decided on the schedule: State elections in the GDR would be held on 14 October, and a Bundestag election for the entire country on 2 December.

 The decision on the date was finally made on 22 August by the GDR's Minister-President, Lothar de Maizière, at a special session of the Volkskammer, which began at 9 p.m.
 After a heated debate, the President of the Volkskammer, Sabine Bergmann-Pohl, announced the results at 2:30 a.m. on 23 August:

 Gregor Gysi, Chairman of the SED-PDS, was visibly moved and made a personal statement: "Madame President!
 The Parliament has no more and no less decided on the downfall of the German Democratic Republic as of 3 October 1990".
-(Jubilant cheers from the CDU/DA, DSU and SPD.)
+This statement was met by jubilant cheers from the CDU/DA, DSU and SPD.